UFO videos posted by Blink-182 are real and never should have been released, Navy confirms

-Now the U.S. Navy is demanding answers after videos the department confirmed are real were leaked by an organization led by Blink 182 rocker Tom Delonge.
+Now the U.S. Navy is demanding answers after videos the department confirmed are real were leaked by an organization led by former Blink-182 rocker Tom Delonge.

 The videos, which the Navy says should have never been seen by the public, were posted by the To the Stars Academy of Arts and Science, an organization founded by DeLonge in 2015 to research UFOs and "extraterrestrial life," KNSD reports.

-Note: Editor's note: The language in this video might be offensive to some viewers.